 Xiaohusai is a place brimming with stories, buried away like treasures, that reveal the humanity in us all.

-	This is the story of Wang Fang, a student at Mengku High School—the secondary school closest to Xiaohusai.
+This is the story of Wang Fang, a student at Lincang High School, the best secondary school in their area.

 We stand on the patchy field of Mengku High School, Yunnan.
 Rubber soles pound against the turf as students race around the track like an angry stampede.
 A boy wearing a neon yellow t-shirt runs far ahead of the others, arms pumping furiously.

 His answer brings a smile to everyone’s face, and we ask, “What do your mom and dad think about your plans?”

 “Oh,” He replies, smile barely wavering, “They’re in jail."

 “Yeah,” Wang Fang continues, “My family is originally from Myanmar.
 We’re refugees.
 Mom and Dad got caught trying to smuggle drugs across the border, so I haven’t seen them in... a while.”
 Somehow, Wang Fang’s smile doesn’t leave his face, even as he tells us about the war-torn borders of China.
 “I feel really lucky,” he says, “I’ve seen refugees in the streets who don’t even have shoes on.”
 He pats his trusty New Balance sneakers.